AlexisSliwak/Assembly-Compiler/README.md

 This documentation uses standard syntax, inspired by [PostgreSQL's documentation](https://www.postgresql.org/docs/)
 > "...brackets ([ and ]) indicate optional parts.
 Braces ({ and }) and vertical lines (|) indicate that you must choose one alternative."

-There are 2 simple additional rules
+There are 2 simple additional rules:
 1. The expression `A = B` to represent `B` as the default value when `A` is not specified
 2. Names are constant throughout the entire code block, unless explicitly stated otherwise (Ex. "file_name.o" will adopt "file_name" from "file_name.asm" or "file_name" in the first parameter)